Cultural impact of Christina Aguilera: Billboard achievements

 Aguilera has set numerous Billboard achievements being named the top female artist of the years 2000 and 2003 by the magazine.
 She was also one of the best-selling artists of the 2000s decade ranking at number 20.
-At the end of the 2010s, she was also listed as one of the most successful artists on the Billboard 200, Hot 100, and Mainstream Top 40 charts, for which the latter she was ranked among the greatest of all time.
+At the end of the 2010s, she was also listed as one of the most successful artists on the Billboard 200, Billboard Hot 100, and Mainstream Top 40 charts, for which the latter she was ranked at number 14 on the greatest of all time list.

 With a total of ten songs topping the US Dance Club Songs chart, Aguilera became the thirty-fifth most successful artist on the chart.
-In 2009, she was recognized as the second best-selling solo artist on Billboard, and she was also the fourth female artist to top the Hot 100 chart over three consecutive decades.
+In 2009, she was recognized as the second best-selling solo artist on Billboard, and in 2011 she was the fourth female artist to top the Hot 100 chart over three consecutive decades.
 Mi Reflejo (2000) also remains one of the longest albums to chart at number one on the US Top Latin Albums chart.